This is a review and detailed measurements of the Yamaha CDX-393 (MKI) CD stereo player.

 - IMD AES : -85.6dB (18kHz + 20kHz 1:1 @-5dBFS)

 The results are very good, as I've put the Onkyo C-733 for reference which is near best in class on that measurement.
-The Yamaha CDX-393 is let down, on more time, by the higher than usual noise level, which I attribute to that "agressive" noise shaping that I've seen in wider bandwidth analysis.
+The Yamaha CDX-393 is let down, on more time, by its noise level, which I attribute to the noise shaping conversion technique that I've seen in wider bandwidth analysis.

 And since I don't have measurements to show about the digital outputs (because there are none), let me add the below one more to show the noise shaper behavior: